easttennesseecc-star/Q-Top-Dog-IDE/COMPLETE_COMPETITIVE_ARSENAL.md

 **Why GitHub Can't Copy:**
 - This is structural (can't un-bureaucratize 10,000 engineers)
 - Decision speed requires founder-level empowerment
-- Q-IDE stays fast by hiring slowly (you control it)
+- Top Dog stays fast by hiring slowly (you control it)
 - GitHub slows down more with every engineer added

 **Why This Wins Developers:**
 - Developers want responsive tools
-- Q-IDE responds to feedback in days
+- Top Dog responds to feedback in days
 - GitHub responds to feedback in quarters
-- Developers switch to Q-IDE because it listens
+- Developers switch to Top Dog because it listens

 ---